HTTPRequest Lego provider

 Allowing domains

-To add domains to the list of allowed domains, run juju run --wait=5s httprequest-lego-provider/0 allow-domains username=example domains="example.domain.com,example2.domain.com" subdomains="example.domain.com,example3.domain.com"
+To add domains to the list of allowed domains, run juju run --wait=5s httprequest-lego-provider/0 allow-domains username=example domains="example.domain.com,example2.domain.com" subdomains="example.domain.com,example3.domain.com".

 Revoking domains

-To remove domains from the list of allowed domains, run juju run --wait=5s httprequest-lego-provider/0 revoke-domains username=example domains="example.domain.com,example2.domain.com" subdomains="example.domain.com,example3.domain.com"
+To remove domains from the list of allowed domains, run juju run --wait=5s httprequest-lego-provider/0 revoke-domains username=example domains="example.domain.com,example2.domain.com" subdomains="example.domain.com,example3.domain.com".

 Listing domains

-To query the list of allowed domains for a user, run juju run --wait=5s httprequest-lego-provider/0 list-domains username=example
+To query the list of allowed domains for a user, run juju run --wait=5s httprequest-lego-provider/0 list-domains username=example and the list of domains will be returned as in

 result: |